DANCEOrg/documentation-theme-jekyll/pages/mydoc/mydoc_functional.md

 # Website Setup (Contribution) Documentation
 ## Overview

+1. WSL Installation

-1. Installing Jeykll & Prerequisites on a Local Machine
+2. Installing Jeykll & Prerequisites on a Local Machine

-2. Initializing the Site Repository
+3. Initializing the Site Repository

+## 1. WSL Installation

+### Microsoft WSL

+Windows Subsystem for Linux is required to run critical applications such as Jekyll and Ruby.

+Instructions for from [Microsoft](https://docs.microsoft.com/en-us/windows/wsl/install) are availble.

+Take note of version.
+Systems on Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11 go through a steamlined process.
+Versions lower than Build 19041 require [manual] WSL initilazation and installation.

-## 1. Installing Jeykll on a Local Machine
+## 2. Installing Jeykll on a Local Machine

 *Note: In this tutorial, sudo apt was used rather than other utilities such as cat.
 This turorial was performed on Ubuntu 18.04 and 20.04*